beanlee2009/ML-HT/README.md

 # ML-HT
-Explainable multimodal prediction model of hematologic toxicities
+This repo is for our paper "Explainable multimodal prediction model of hematologic toxicities to optimize neoadjuvant chemoradiotherapy for locally advanced rectal cancer：A multicenter retrospective study".
 Terms:
 Hematologic Toxicity（HT）; Neoadjuvant chemoradiotherapy (NACRT); local advanced rectal cancer (LARC)